hieuhoa712/CS497-Homework8/README.md

     Mark if vertex i visited
         Traverse i stored in graph[i] and call DFS() on them if they are not visited Topological sorting algorithm

+2. Time Complexity: O(1)

+The basic definition of quotient of division is the number of times that we can subtract the divisor from the dividend without making it negative

+Basic Algorithm:

+    While divident >= divisor
+        subtract more by shifting divisor int